Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 Instead, use copy that focuses on the benefits visitors will get from your offer.

-If you are giving away a coupon, use a specific dollar amount right on the button: “Get My $10 Off.”
+If you’re giving away a coupon, use a specific dollar amount on the button: “Get My $10 Off.”

 - “Start writing” – Medium